 Statistical significance of results:

 Causal Analysis - We can run CausalAnalysis package using R. We can perform SEO eventname by date.
 In case we are updating "tags" in the new search model and the tags got updated in the 100th day, I want to examine user behavior in next 35days.
 I can plot and report the results from using this function.
-The plot will display 3 stacked graps - original, pointwise and cumulative.
+The plot will display 3 stacked graphs - original, pointwise and cumulative.
 Original graph is data points from original dataset.
 Pointwise is estimated impact on a day to day basis after making the tag change.
 Cumulative shows overall impact of making the change - it would display an increasing or decreasing trend.

 Statistical Hypothesis Testing - We make a hypothesis saying that Variation B will perform better than original page A, then metrics from both pages are captured and compared to determine if Variation B is statistically significant improvement over the Original Page A.